-The request should also include the following information:
+The request should also include the following information.

-- Section I. A brief description of the project, the amount to be designated for the sole source procurement, and the purpose of the contract - Section II. (a) An explanation as to why it is necessary to contract in a noncompetitive manner and (b) Which one (or more) of the four circumstances identified below applies to the procurement transaction (include supporting information as identified below under the applicable section(s)): - If the item or service is available only from one source, please include the following: - Uniqueness of items or services to be procured from the proposed contractor or vendor (compatibility, patent issues, etc.) - How the agency determined that the item or service is only available from one source (market survey results, independent agency research, patented or proprietary system, etc.) - Explanation of need for contractor's expertise linked to the current project (knowledge of project management, responsiveness, experience of contractor personnel, prior work on earlier phases of project, etc.) - Any additional information that would support the case - 2.
-If the public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation, please include the following: - When the contractual coverage is required by your department and why - Impact on project if deadline/dates are not met - How long it would take an alternate contractor to reach the same required level of competence (equate to dollar amounts, if desired) - Any additional information that would support the case
+- Section I. A brief description of the project, the amount to be designated for the sole source procurement, and the purpose of the contract - Section II. (a) An explanation as to why it is necessary to contract in a noncompetitive manner and (b) which one (or more) of the four circumstances identified here applies to the procurement transaction (include supporting information as identified under the applicable section(s)). - The item or service is available from only one source.
+Please include the following: - Uniqueness of items or services to be procured from the proposed contractor or vendor (compatibility, patent issues, etc.) - How the agency determined that the item or service is available from only one source (market survey results, independent agency research, patented or proprietary system, etc.) - Explanation of need for contractor's expertise linked to the current project (knowledge of project management, responsiveness, experience of contractor personnel, prior work on earlier phases of project, etc.) - Any additional information that would support the case - 2.
+The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation.

+Please include the following:

+- When the contractual coverage is required by your department and why - Impact on project if deadlines or dates are not met - How long it would take an alternate contractor to reach the same required level of competence (equate to dollar amounts if desired) - Any additional information that would support the case

 - 3. The COPS Office authorizes noncompetitive proposals in response to a written request from the recipient. - 4.
-If competition is determined inadequate after solicitation of a number of sources, please include the following: - Results of a market survey to determine competition availability; if no survey is conducted, please explain why not - Any additional information that would support the case - Section III.
+Competition is determined to be inadequate after solicitation of a number of sources.

+Please include the following:

+- Results of a market survey to determine competition availability; if no survey is conducted, please explain why not - Any additional information that would support the case - Section III.
 A budget breakdown for the subcontract (see the Award Owner's Manual for budget requirements) - Section IV.
 A declaration that this action or choice is in the best interest of the agency

 Failure to provide all of the necessary information will delay the processing of your request.
 Your agency will be contacted if any of the identified information is missing or if additional supporting information is required.
-If the COPS Office determines that the request does not meet the standards set forth above, the request will be denied.
+If the COPS Office determines that the request does not meet the standards set forth here, the request will be denied.

-Please be advised that conflicts of interest are prohibited under the federal procurement standards set forth in 2 C.F.R. § 200.318 (c).
+Please be advised that conflicts of interest are prohibited under the federal procurement standards set forth in 2 C.F.R. § 200.318(c).
 In addition, program funds should not be awarded to any party that is debarred or suspended from participation in federal assistance programs.

-If you have any questions regarding the federal requirements that guide procurement procedures, please contact your grant program specialist or program manager at 800-421-6770.
+If you have any questions regarding the federal requirements that guide procurement procedures, please contact your Grant Program Specialist or Program Manager at 800-421-6770.

-For more information about COPS Office programs and resources, please call the COPS Office Response Center at 800-421-6770 or visit the COPS Office online at www.cops.usdoi.gov.
+For more information about COPS Office programs and resources, please call the COPS Office Response Center at 800-421-6770 or visit the COPS Office website at www.cops.usdoj.gov.

-Indirect Cost Rate for FY 2018 Awards
+Indirect Cost Rate for FY 2019 Awards